How many times in a year do you think about your homeowner’s insurance coverage?

 4 – Build That Meditation Room

-If you make any changes to your home or other structures on your property, say, you built an in-law apartment on top of your detached garage, you will want to inform your insurance agent if you hadn’t done so already.
+If you make any changes to your home or other structures on your property, say, you built an in-law apartment on top of your detached garage, perhaps using one of Pantone’s custom paint colors that you’ve always wanted, then you will want to inform your insurance agent if you hadn’t done so already.

 Examples of changes include: